Student Finance Repayments and Pensions

 Depending on your pension type and how you contribute impacts your NICable income which is used to calculate your student loan repayments.
 Regardless of the pension type you are paying into, you will be contributing to it in one of two main ways: salary sacrifice and relief at source.

 Salary Sacrifice Pensions: In the UK, a salary sacrifice pension scheme is the most common type of pension seen today.
 It is an arrangement between an employer and an employee to give up part of their salary or bonus in exchange for their employer making contributions to their pension scheme.
 This means the sacrificed amount is paid directly into the pension scheme before income tax and National Insurance contributions (NICs) are deducted.
 As a result, your overall income subject to National Insurance Contributions decreases.
 Since student loan payments are calculated based on NICable income, reducing this amount through salary sacrifice pension contributions will lower your student loan payments.
-If you think this is your type of pension then you should consider higher pension contributions to lower your monthly student loan repayments.
-However, this does not mean that you will necessarily pay less overall, read on.
+If this is your type of pension then you should consider higher pension contributions to lower your monthly student loan repayments.

 Relief at Source Pensions: Typically associated with a personal pension, defined contribution or money purchase pension, a "Relief at Source" pension works as follows: individuals contribute money to their pension from their take-home pay, which is the income they receive after taxes are deducted.
 Then, the pension provider adds extra money to the pension pot from HM Revenue & Customs (HMRC), typically equal to 20% (although this may be higher depending on the individual's tax band) of the amount the individual contributed.
 For instance, if someone contributes £80 to their pension, the provider receives an additional £20 from HMRC, resulting in a total of £100 in the pension pot.
 The significant difference here is the income that is subject to National Insurance (NI) contributions is higher.
 This means that relief at source pension contributions does not impact student loan repayments.
 If you think this is your type of pension then you should not consider pension contributions in your student loan repayment calculations.